tochalid/SE_Cman/README.md

 ```
 git clone https://github.com/tochalid/SS_Cman.git
 ```
 Download and extract the [dataset](http://www.cvlibs.net/download.php?file=data_road.zip)  in the `data` folder.
-This will create the folder `data_road` with all the training a test images.
+This will create the folder `data_road` with all the training and test images.

 ```
 python main.py